Aims, Tools and Techniques of the Icelandic Sorcerers

 What also is very intriguing, is to see what people’s fears were back then.
 There’s a lot of magic concerning the prevention of theft.
 Iceland was a relatively poor country way back in those days, so any kind of tools, like farm or fishing equipment, would be expensive, not to mention the value of cattle.
 The book generously grants us some data analysed from the six grimoires, and tells at that more than half of the 383 spells are benign in their intent.
 Nearly half of these again are strictly meant for protection in some way, and while some are for specific events or situations, most are intended to have a long lasting effect.
 There seems to be a lot of concern about some form of evil or harm of unspecified nature, and many of the wards are focused directly on protection against this.
 Especially talismans that are explicitly intended to avert effects of magical attacks features prominently.

 It is really interesting to see the variety of magical operations and procedures covered here.
-Some of the spells/staves and workings are extremely ad-hoc, using common on household objects featuring simple and basic instruction, while others again are surprisingly precise, utilising specialized tools and has detailed steps including timing, location and ingredients.
+Some of the spells/staves and workings are extremely ad-hoc, using common household objects featuring simple and basic instruction, while others again are surprisingly precise, utilizing specialized tools and have detailed steps including timing, location, and ingredients.
 This certainly isn’t sorcery for any kind of elite or even clergy for that matter, yet it shows a huge variety of complexity and sophistication.
 However, we can assume that along with these texts and drawings/staves, there came an oral transmission, which sadly has been lost, so we are missing the bigger picture.
-Probably there were a set of common knowledge, passed on from teacher to student, and since paper and writing equipment were scarce and costly, they only wrote down the parts that they were afraid of forgetting.
+Probably there was a set of common knowledge, passed on from teacher to student, and since paper and writing equipment was scarce and costly, they only wrote down the parts that they were afraid of forgetting.

 As this truly offers glimpse into authentic Icelandic Magick, in a bizarre anachronistic way, it almost becomes a genuine grimoire in and of itself.
 Christopher Alan Smith goes through the various practices, granting insight into all the steps required, and while it’s certainly presented in the correct historical context, we occasionally get some examples form the author on how he has used this himself, as well as suggestions on how one might go about trying out some of the staves in general.
 The being said, this most definitely is not a how-to or step-by-step manual, even if it is possible to piece together how to perform magic in this vain by this text alone.
 It will only take you so far though, but for some it could act as a great springboard.